MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-hardware-overview.md

 Each device service has a corresponding GUID.
 All control messages and non-IP packets exchanged between the mobile broadband class driver and the device will carry the GUID to identify the service associated with the request.
 Command identifiers (CIDs) and status indication codes are defined under a service’s GUID namespace.
 For example, Phonebook and STK could both share the same CID code, but will be distinguished by the device service GUID exchanged in the request.

-**Note**
+> [!NOTE]
-The COM-based Device Services API is accessible to any desktop application or service.
+> The COM-based Device Services API is accessible to any desktop application or service.
 The WinRT projected Device Services API is available only to a privileged UWP device app that is authorized by a mobile broadband operator.
 Developers should carefully consider privacy and security when communicating information this way.

 The Windows wireless platform supports APIs for the following functionality that is available to apps: